metablaster/WindowsFirewallRuleset/Readme/LAN Setup/FileAndPrinterSharing.md

 # File and Printer Sharing

 1. Enable SMB Direct.
 (In program features)

-   - If you have an older USB network drive or connecting to an older Windows than Windows 10,
+    For older USB network drive or connecting to an older Windows than Windows 10 SMB1 might be required.\
-   - then you might need to also enable SMB1.
+    You will/might need to enable SMB1 in following cases:

+    - Connecting to an older Windows than Windows 10
+    - An older USB network drive
-   - SMB Direct will not be available in the Windows 10 Home edition.
-You will need to enable SMB1 instead.
+    - Using the Windows 10 Home edition

-   - If you enable SMB1, be sure to uncheck Automatic Removal.
+    If you enable SMB1, be sure to uncheck Automatic Removal.

 2. Enable use sharing wizard in folder options.